 A Message from the Excel!
 Research Scholars Program Director

-About four years ago, when I would begin the training of a new cohort of scholars, I would start by challenging students to stop answering the question, “what do you want to major in”?
-Instead, I would tell the students to redirect that question and respond to it by saying, “this is the change that I want to make in America.”
+About six years ago, when I would begin the training of a new cohort of scholars, I would start by challenging students to stop answering the question, “what do you want to major in”?
+Instead, I would tell students to redirect that question and respond to it by saying, “this is the change that I want to make in America.”

 Today, students are continuing to lay the groundwork for tomorrow’s people, including themselves.
 This is a heavy weight to put on the shoulders of a population of students who are still working to get their arms around what it means and takes to become a lawyer, psychologist, sociologist, teacher, scientist, historian, doctor, writer, and the list goes on.
 Students in colleges nationwide are trained today to think “go to college and in four years get a job.”
 But, is it a job that they seek or an opportunity to get paid to contribute to America for the next 40 plus years of their lives in a way that will be passionately fulfilling to them and the lives of others?
 Do students want to be ordinary or extraordinary?
 To be extraordinary is one goal or aspiration that cannot be obtained through a Google search.
 This challenge is deep and requires a commitment that cannot be obtained fast, quick and in a hurry like Mac ‘n Cheese in a microwave.

 In the Excel!
 Research Scholars Program the goal is to create leaders like scholar Jenny Xiong, ‘11.
-I remember vividly when Jenny, as an undergraduate student, was telling me that she wanted to help older Hmong people who have migrated to the United States understand the value and benefits of Western medicine over medicine from back home and how it can prolong their lives.
+I remember vividly when Jenny, as an undergraduate student, told me that she wanted to help older Hmong people who have migrated to the United States understand the value and benefits of Western medicine over medicine from back home and how it can prolong their lives.
 In 2015 Jenny Xiong became Dr. Xiong, earning her Pharm.D. degree from the University of Minnesota.
 She is now serving as a leader in her community.

 Sean Navin, ’10, is another scholar who aspired to be a pharmacist as well.
 But, being a pharmacist that simply clocked into work and clocked out at the end of the day was not enough for him.
 In 2013, two years before he graduated from the University of Minnesota—Duluth with his Pharm.D. degree, Sean began making trips to Mexico where he organized the Minnesota Pharmacy Student Alliance (MPSA).
 This was an annual service project, entitled the Puebla Service Project, where pharmacy students traveled throughout Mexico to provide free healthcare screenings to remote communities.